mukund-Shukla/sale_dashboard/README.md

 PowerBi dashboard on Riot Store Sales
-Download all the files provided and run the sales.pbix to access the dashboard.
+Download the files provided and run the sales.pbix to access the dashboard.